andyaiken/forgesteel/to do.md

 **Miscellaneous changes**

 * Remove the PowerRollType enum - resistance rolls are no longer in the game
-* Go through all text features and see if they can be changed to more useful feature types (bonuses, damage modifiers, etc)
-* Some classes have only 1 primary characteristic - this means choosing their characteristic arrays will be a lot more tricky
+* Some classes (conduit, elementalist, shadow) have only 1 primary characteristic - this means choosing their characteristic arrays will be a lot more tricky
 * If a hero's power roll uses potencies, replace weak / average / strong with the hero's characteristic value
 * If a hero's power roll adds a characteristic to damage, automatically calculate the total damage
 * Add new feature type to allow Revenant to choose features from other ancestries